AlaphaSimanga/RESUME-2./README.md

 # RESUME 2
- This is my Resume 2
+ This is my Resume 1 and Resume 2